Looking for an 1800-calorie meal plan that is high in protein and won’t have you in the kitchen the whole week? You’ve come to the right place!

 Snack: Fairlife Protein Shake WIth an Apple

 Sticking to the theme of the on-the-go meal plan, these FairLife Ready to Drink Shakes are perfect to through in your lunch box.
 It’s a great way to get in some extra protein throughout the day.
 Especially if you don’t have time to eat!
+Looking for more snack options, go check out 65 macro-friendly snacks.

 1 Fairlife protein shake any flavor